ember-intl/ember-intl/README.md

 `<script src="assets/intl/intl.complete.js"></script>`

-This is to shim your test runner if running within phantomjs, or any browser which does not natiely support the Intl API.
+This is to shim your test runner if running within phantomjs, or any browser which does not natively support the Intl API.

 =======
 ### Example unit test